moby/moby/docs/sources/api/docker_remote_api.rst

 .. http:post:: /containers/(id)/attach

    **New!** You can now split stderr from stdout.
 This is done by prefixing a header to each transmition.
-See :doc:`attach_api_1.6`.
+See :http:post:`/containers/(id)/attach`.
    The WebSocket attach is unchanged.
-   Note that attach calls on previous API version didn't change.
-Stdout and stderr are merge.
+   Note that attach calls on the previous API version didn't change.
+Stdout and stderr are merged.

 :doc:`docker_remote_api_v1.5`